jakubnov/BigData_workshop/Lab02/README.md

 > ) <br>
 > STORED AS PARQUET;

-Not important in this step, but better to do that - refresh metadata after creation of the table:
+Not important in this step, but better to do that - refresh metadata after creation of the table.
+In case you write code in Hive, there is no need to run following command, just for Impala:

 > REFRESH 202002_workshop.jno_scheduler_output;